Grief is agony.

 Emptiness

-in your life; and this feeling can be exacerbated when you lose a cat to
+in your life.
+This feeling can be exacerbated when you lose a cat to

-probably spending a fair bit of time caring for your cat, and all
+probably spending a lot of time caring for your cat, and all that time

-that time suddenly becomes available again and can lie heavy on your
+suddenly becomes available again and can lie heavy on your hands.
+Your

 even if they are still focused on your cat - some people have found it